dendronhq/dendron-site/vault/dendron.topic.special-notes.md

 When you first run the `Create Meeting Note` command, a template and a schema will be created for you.
 This template will be applied to new meeting notes whenever you create a new meeting note.
 You can fully customize the template by changing the contents of the `dendron.templates.meet` note.

 The template gets applied to your meeting notes because of the [[schema|dendron://dendron.dendron-site/dendron.topic.schema]] that gets auto-generated the first time you run the `Create Meeting Note` command.
 By default, this will apply the meeting template to all notes that follow the patterns `meet.yyyy.mm.dd`, or `meet.yyyy.mm.dd.suffix` - for example, `meet.2022.04.01` or `meet.2022.04.01.weekly-planning`.
 If you want to change the pattern of your meeting note names and still want the template to apply, you can edit the schema definition in the file `dendron.meet.schema.yml`.

+## Proxy Notes

+- status: #stage.seed

+A [[Proxy Note|dendron://dendron.docs/rfc.38-links-to-non-note-files#proxy-notes]] is a note that contain a special property in their frontmatter to specify that they are a proxy for a specific uri.

+By adding a uri property to the frontmatter, executing [[dendron.ref.commands.goto]] over the link will open the uri instead of navigating to the note.

 ### Additional Features